PostHog/posthog.com/contents/handbook/strategy/strategy.md

 ## Context

 We’ve grown a lot - tens of thousands of sign ups - but it’s clear that the many of our users use us *despite* a bad experience, with complex deployment and maintenance a particular issue.
-This is a great problem to have, as itt means we’re solving a hair on fire problem - product analytics that you can self host.
+This is a great problem to have, as it means we’re solving a hair-on-fire problem - product analytics that you can self-host.

 For any company, nothing matters more than product market fit.
 If we get that right, it’ll be much easier for customer success, marketing or sales teams to succeed.